The Senate Agriculture Committee on Wednesday approved a five-year farm bill.

 “It’s time to figure it out and see where the market will take us,” McConnell said, adding it is an important new development in U.S. agriculture.

 Grassley, as chairman of the Senate Judiciary Committee, objected that the hemp language is out of order because the bill should belong under his committee’s jurisdiction.
 Grassley noted there is no oversight or understanding of the use of cannabidiol (CBD), and the product should be handled in a narrow, regulated pathway.
 At the moment it is a little like the wild west, the internet is filled with review, videos and about things like, “iSum ranked their favorite CBD gummy bears” or “Which vape pen makes the biggest weed cloud”.
+Check out Heets Abu Dhabi and their innovative vape pens.
 Needless to say something is bound to change, however soon is up to debate.

 “Today’s bill would allow any snake oil salesman to sell CBD,” Grassley said, adding that it could put children at risk.